 Do light damage on the first round, repeat if you want more serious damage.

-Warning: the fume generated could be toxic, please do this at well-ventilated room or wear a mask.
+Warning: the fume generated could be toxic, please do this in a well-ventilated room or wear a mask.

 Spray a layer of primer onto the brick foam in a well-ventilated space / outdoor.
 Remember to place some old newspaper to prevent the paint from staining your floor or table.